 When visiting the area, be sure to check out the French Market, detailed just below.

-2. Explore the French Market
+2. Shop or Browse at the French Market

 The French Market is six blocks of restaurants, candy shops, and a flea market.